NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 Here are the steps:

 1. For this, we will first begin creating a new library (You can also use the library where you are placing all your new components).
 Call the library `Logos`.
+Make sure to save it now, or the import script won't work!

 ![](images/artwork1_f360.png)